Photos: Max Cassagne.

 Similar question, which riders were you stoked on around 2004-07 and who are stoked on now?

 In 2000’s Martti (the boss) Kuoppa as always, Yanmar, Hiro and Viki of course.

 Now I really like Moto Sasaki and Jean-William Prevost they are awesome to watch.

 Today a lot of people have the same style.
-I maybe wrong, but I have the impression that before we had more heroes (like video games) with their own identity and skills.
+I maybe wrong, but I have the impression that before we had more heroes (like video games such as sbobet mobile) with their own identity and skills.

 That’s maybe normal, a lot of tricks or combos have already been invented and that’s it.

 If I were to show one video of you with this interview what would it be, and why?